A Mountain Resort Rich in History

 …Arrowhead Pine Rose Cabins dates back to the turn of the century

-The mountain’s first year-around general store and post office were located on the ground beneath the Arrowhead Pine Rose Swimming Pool.
-An Indian Outpost close to that location was built in the 1930′s by the conservation corps to house their summer staff.
-The Winter Ski Chalet cabin was the former site of the first ranger’s house.
-Unfortunately, the log cabin was destroyed in a fire in the early 1960′s.
-A few of the original antique pieces can be discovered in a few of the cabins.
+Soon there was a need for a year-round General Store and Post Office, so these additional cabins were built on the grounds near the current site of Arrowhead Pine Rose Cabin’s Swimming Pool.
+Close to that location the Indian Outpost Cabin was built in the 1930′s by the Conservation Corps to house summer staff.
+The former site of the first Forest Ranger’s house later became The Winter Ski Chalet Cabin but, unfortunately the log cabin was destroyed in a fire in the early 1960′s.
+Today you’ll find a few of the original antiques in some of our cabins.

 Sadly in 1948, the General Store and Post Office burned down due to a devastating electrical fire.
 It was then when a couple, Fred and Helen Dowd negotiated with the U.S. Forest Service to take over the lease for the cabins and lodges.
 Deciding to make it a destination mountain resort, the Dowds named it Arrowhead Road Resort because it was located on California State Hwy-189, the only road at the time to drive to Lake Arrowhead.
 By the 1960′s, the Dowds purchased the land from the U.S. Forest Service, and soon built more cabins to expand the resort.
 For years the Dowds hosted guests world-wide, but in 1989 Fred passed away.
 Helen, through the prompting of her children, decided to sell the resort to David and Tricia Dufour, and then Helen retired in Arizona.